igrmk/smsq/README.md

 Usage
 -----
 1. Install Android app
-2. Open app, start forwarding, connect Telegram
+2. Open the app, start forwarding, connect Telegram
 3. Now you receive your SMS messages in this bot!

 Privacy policy